asukiaaa/miniSpartan6-plus_usb_communication/README.md

 # miniSpartan6-plus_usb_communication
-A project to communicate a FPGA board (miniSpartan6+) and a PC via USB in 12Mbit/s (1.5MByte/s).
+A project to communicate a FPGA board (miniSpartan6+) and a PC via USB in 12Mbit/s.
+One byte takes 10 bits (a start bit, 8 data bit and a stop bit), so It may goes 1.2MByte/ s.

 # Programs
 ## ISE